 y = f(x) + 10log(1000/z) (Eq.
 73)

-The blue curve is aimed to detect potential discontinuities in the definition of transmission mask, and is also the one which is used in actual simulations when integrating the total power of unwanted emissions, in order to overcome possible differences of victim and interferer bandwidthes.
+The blue curve is aimed to detect potential discontinuities in the definition of transmission mask, and is also the one which is used in actual simulations when integrating the total power of unwanted emissions, in order to overcome possible differences of victim and interferer bandwidths.

-The value of reference bandwidth is therefore extremely important as it has direct impact on the calculated unwanted emissions level.
-Unless the reference bandwidth is separately defined as a part of mask definition (e.g. for mask definitions in radio equipment standards, etc), you are advised to enter the total emissions bandwidth of interefering transmitter (i.e. channel width) as value for reference bandwidth.
+The value of reference bandwidth is therefore extremely important as it has a direct impact on the calculated unwanted emissions level.
+Unless the reference bandwidth is separately defined as a part of mask definition (e.g. for mask definitions in radio equipment standards, etc), you are advised to enter the total emissions bandwidth of interefering transmitter (i.e. channel width) as a value for the reference bandwidth.

 The following functions are available in the dialog window: